dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 ### System Overview

+System overview is uesed to guide the specific design in the following.
+No need to show too much technical details.

 A system overview is essential to show the architecture of the design/system.

 Keep the followings in mind:

 * Input and output of each block should be clear.
 * Avoid If-Else desgin.